gmosley/PopOp/analysis/README.md

 ### Generating pagerank of image sets

 To generate aggregated results of image sets run `python exporter.py` inside of the /server directory.
-Then move `results.csv` into /analysis and run: `python pagerank.py`.

 To generate an html chart out of the pagerank results make sure you ran `pageRank.py` in the previous step and run `python generate_chart.py`.
 The output file will be named `aggregate_chart.html`.